 Can you see the Northern Lights at Dryholaey Light house?

 The remoteness of this location makes it one of the best places to see the Northern Lights in Iceland.
 The lack of artificial lighting in southern Iceland makes seeing the Northern Lights far easier than in the Reykjavik area.
 But don’t underestimate what the North

 What else can you see at Dryholaey Light House?

 Dyrhólaey is also a large bird colony.
 You can spot arctic terns and eider ducks, and in summer, a large number of puffins nest on the cliff faces around Dyrhólaey.
 The Atlantic puffin you will see from April through to August.

-What we did not know was that if we had of continued along the road and not turned off to the lighthouse we would have seen the Dyrhólaey Arch for which the peninsula is famous for.
+What we did not know was that if we had have continued along the road and not turned off to the lighthouse we would have seen the Dyrhólaey Arch which the peninsula is famous for.

-Turning off Highway 1 in Iceland and finding Dyrhólaey lighthouse was truly a memorable experience and one we won’t soon forget for a few reasons.
+Turning off Highway 1 in Iceland and finding Dyrhólaey Lighthouse was truly a memorable South Coast of Iceland trip and one we won’t soon forget for a few reasons.
 Number 1 we were in Iceland, yes Iceland!
 Number 2 the black sands you just don’t see that in Australia.
 It’s all golden sand in Oz and 3 it was a lighthouse.

 Iceland Lighthouses are awesome because inherently they are up high and provide unforgettable views.
 Driving to Vik and Dyrholaey was amazing.
 It was a great road trip from Reykjavík with kids, and it was one of the best activities in Iceland that we did!
 Next time we hope to see more and have a go at Navigating Iceland’s North!